zxgio/ghidra_stack_strings/README.md

-# ghidra_stack_strings
+# Ghidra Stack-strings

-A script to detect stack-strings by using emulation (leveraging Unicorn)
+A script to detect stack-strings written by the selected instructions, emulated using [Unicorn](https://www.unicorn-engine.org/).

+The script is written in Python 3, so it needs [Ghidrathon](https://github.com/mandiant/Ghidrathon).